darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## starting from scratch

-The default settings are entirely neutral and will do nothing to your image.
-The spirit of the module is that each order will affect the texture of the image in a particular way.
+The module's default settings are entirely neutral and will do nothing to your image.
+The spirit of the module is that each order affects the texture of the image in a particular way.

 Start by tuning the first order parameters (speed and anisotropy) to get an initial base.
 Then adjust the radius.
 This will affect coarser textures (either blur or sharpen them).
 Remember that the first order acts on the low frequencies of the wavelet scale and follows a direction parallel or perpendicular to the gradient of the low frequencies.